J.

 years.

-glow.
-Central Asian deserts.
+to 1 foot.
+Central Asia.
+Zone 3.
+Early bloom.
 Germinates in 1 - 2 weeks.

 LABIATAE.
 Ornamental summer-blooming perennials and tiny shrubs grown in the